-Protocol for seeing clients – Covid-19 Revised 10th July 2020 (to increase treatment room use to 3 and return of reception staff)
+Protocol for seeing clients – Covid-19 Revised 27th August 2020 (in anticipation of return of reception staff)

-Covid-19 is a notifiable disease and therefore if an osteopath is contacted by the clinical contact tracing team, the osteopath will need to give out names and contact details (phone and email, no other information) of their patients due to the over-riding duty to Public Health.
+Covid-10 is a notifiable disease and therefore if The Centre, or any of the practitioners working at The Centre, is contacted by the clinical contact tracing team, The Centre and/or practitioners will need to give out names and contact details (phone and email, no other information) of any clients deemed at risk due to the over-riding duty to Public Health.

 This is intended to be a working document, based on best practice and current knowledge (WHO, PHE, HSE).
 It has been developed based on information provided by the Institute of Osteopathy but also from looking at other professional situations including dentistry and blood transfusion service where practitioners need to get closer than 2 metres in order to deliver treatment.
 The aim it to mitigate the risks of transmission of Covid-19 while also recognising that no protocol can completely eliminate that risk.

 Initially, the Institute of Osteopathy was recommending full PPE i.e. scrubs, gown, disposable apron, mask, visor and gloves and masks for clients while the blood transfusion used social distancing and masks for staff only.
 Until very recently dentists were not allowed to perform any procedure that produces an aerosol, even though they already wear masks and glasses to protect themselves, so effectively not able to work at present.
-So there does appear to be a marked difference in the interpretation of the same set of rules.
+So there does appear to be a marked difference in the interpretation of the same set of rules, which are also liable to change at short notice.
+Recently, massage therapists, initially allowed to work in visors, were required to wear masks in addition, with 2 days’ notice, for instance.

 I’ve divided the protocol into sections to try to separate out the different areas that need to be considered but it is long and likely to increase as we increase both types and numbers of practitioners.